LMA-FEM-UNICAMP/microAutoware/README.md

 Get more information in the microAutoware paper: [10.1109/IV64158.2025.11097536](https://doi.org/10.1109/IV64158.2025.11097536).

-Plese, cite us if you are using our tool (and let us know about your experience)!
+Please cite us if you are using our tool (and let us know about your experience)!

 ```
 @INPROCEEDINGS{darocha2025microautoware,